HafijurRahman/TestProjectFrameWork/README.md

 # TestProjectFrameWork
-This is an automated framework designed to test various features of Web Apps with AI based record &amp; play features.
+This is an automated framework designed to test various Web Apps with AI based record & play features.